Emq17/Creating-Virtual-Machine-Azure/README.md

 <h1 align="center">Establishing Virtual Machines With Remote Desktop</h1>

-This outlines the steps using Microsoft Azure to create Virtual Machines & having Microsoft Remote Desktop to deploy connection.
+I will show you how to use Microsoft Azure to create Virtual Machines & having Microsoft Remote Desktop to deploy connection.

 <h2>Environments and Technologies</h2>